X Marks the Spot

 She made the fire that had to get going every day.
 Mindaugas was a strong boy and helped as much as he could.
 Carman helped, too.
 Ramute was unwilling to do much and Gema was too small to do anything.
 Ona went to town to teach school every day, although in the summer she worked in the fields.

-One day when she was on the second floor she overheard through an open window her aunt talking to a man in the front yard about that spring’s seeding.
+One day she was on the second floor and overheard through an open window her aunt talking to a man in the front yard about next spring’s seeding.

 “I have a servant, but she’s still young, and only so good to me,” Ona said.